 Cognitive Behavioral Therapy (CBT) is a general term for a variety of structured talk therapy programs.
 A mental health counselor guides you in uncovering and uprooting negative reasoning to help you perceive and respond to situations in a positive manner.
 CBT is a beneficial tool used alone or with other therapies to treat mental health conditions including addiction and co-occurring disorders.
-Explore the benefits of this addiction treatment at Crest View Recovery Center in Asheville, NC.
+Explore the benefits of Cognitive Behavioral Therapy for addiction at Crest View Recovery Center in Asheville, NC.

-Purpose of CBT Treatment at Crest View Recovery Center
+Purpose of Cognitive Behavioral Therapy at Crest View Recovery Center in Asheville, NC

 CBT treatment focuses on efforts to adopt new ways of thinking.
 Strategies are designed to show individuals how to evaluate mental misrepresentations and achieve a clearer understanding of their motivations and behaviors and that of others.
 This therapy fosters a higher level of self-confidence in the ability to deal successfully with difficult situations.